Always Use a Buyer's Agent

 How Buyer's Agency Works in Nanaimo

-The seller pays a commission to the listing agent, who usually splits it with the buyer's agent.
+The seller pays a commission to the listing agent, who usually gives half to the buyer's agent.

 Imagine a buyer, Bob, who wants Sally's home.
 Sally has hired a real estate agent, Rita, to market and sell the property.
 Rita and Sally negotiate a commission to be paid to Rita in the event of a sale.